Idaho Medical Malpractice Insurance

-Idaho medical malpractice rates are considered quite reasonable, and are below the national average.
+Idaho medical malpractice rates are considered quite reasonable and are below the national average.
 In addition, there is low physician density in the state, meaning there is considerable incentive to make Idaho attractive to doctors.
 Tort reforms are advantageous to physicians, and with a little work, it is possible to keep overhead down to build new career opportunities in the state.

-Contact Gallagher Healthcare if you practice in Idaho.
-If you are contributing to the state's public good by providing healthcare services, you deserve to enjoy quality medical malpractice insurance that protects you practice and your future.
-Gallagher Healthcare understands that and works harder to bring you solutions that work.
+A few companies account for the majority of the medical malpractice insurance market in Idaho.
+There are other options available, but you may need to partner with an experienced advisor to find them.
+If you are contributing to the state's public good by providing healthcare services, you deserve to enjoy quality medical malpractice insurance that protects your practice and your future.
+At Arthur J. Gallagher & Co., we understand that and work harder to bring you solutions that work.

 When you are looking for medical malpractice coverage, it is important to review multiple insurance solutions.
 Unfortunately, the insurance market changes all the time.
 You may be paying too much for medical malpractice insurance right now, or there may have been significant market or legal changes since the last time you reviewed your program, which could qualify you for better rates.
 You don't have time with a busy practice to invest weeks in researching the insurance market.

-Instead, let the professionals at Gallagher Healthcare find the right solutions and bring them to you.
+Instead, let the professionals at Gallagher find the right solutions and bring them to you.
 We take all the work out of the equation, so you only need to review your best options and apply.

 In 2003, the non-economic damage cap in Idaho was reduced from $400,000 to $250,000, with provisions to adjust the cap for economic factors such as the average annual wage.
 In Idaho medical malpractice cases, this cap does not apply in situations of reckless misconduct, willful misconduct or felonious conduct.
-There is also a cap of $250,000, or three-times the compensatory damages for punitive damages.
+There is also a cap of $250,000, or three times the compensatory damages for punitive damages.

 Pre-litigation screening panels are mandatory in Idaho medical malpractice cases.
 They are designed to determine which claims are meritorious and are created to give all parties a chance to resolve a dispute without litigation.
 However, these screening panels do not prohibit litigation, and plaintiffs can continue to seek a claim, regardless of the findings of the panel.